bovender/jqvmap/README.md

 Deutsche Postleitzahlen (German ZIP codes)
 ==========================================

 This fork of [JQVMap](https://github.com/manifestinteractive/jqvmap) provides source data and ready-to-use map files containing German ZIP code regions.
-One map draws each individual ZIP code area (as of 1999), and the other has a reduced set of ZIP code regions grouped by the first two digits.
+One map draws each individual ZIP code area (as of 1999), and the other two have reduced sets of ZIP code regions grouped by the first two and three digits.

-The two maps that were added are:
+The three maps that were added are:

 - [./dist/maps/jquery.vmap.germany\_plz.js](./dist/maps/jquery.vmap.germany_plz.js) with _all_ PLZ areas (huge map, takes long time to render)
 - [./dist/maps/jquery.vmap.plz-2stellig.js](./dist/maps/jquery.vmap.plz-2stellig.js) with PLZ grouped by the first two digits
+- [./dist/maps/jquery.vmap.plz-3stellig.js](./dist/maps/jquery.vmap.plz-3stellig.js) with PLZ grouped by the first three digits

 Read more about the creation of these maps in the amended README: [./create/README.md](./create).